 In the 1990s and 2000s, researchers used neuroimaging and CT scans to reconstruct Gage’s skull and estimate the trajectory of the rod.

-Damasio et al. (1994) suggested that the damage extended to both the left and right prefrontal cortices, which are involved in emotional regulation and rational decision-making.
+Damasio et al. (1994) concluded that the damage extended to the ventromedial prefrontal cortex in both hemispheres, the region involved in emotional processing and real-world decision-making.
+The two teams reached different verdicts.

-Ratiu et al. (2004) generated three-dimensional reconstructions of the skull using computed tomography scans (CAT) and found that the extent of the brain injury was limited to the left frontal lobe only and did not extend to the right lobe (see Fig. 2).
+Ratiu et al. (2004) used thin-slice computed tomography (CT) of the skull to build three-dimensional reconstructions of the injury.
+The picture looked different this time.
+They found that the damage was limited to the left frontal lobe and did not cross into the right hemisphere (see Fig. 2).

-Van Horn et al. (2012) supported Ratiu et al. (2004) in that they always concluded that the rod only damaged the left frontal lobe and not the right.
+Van Horn et al. (2012) agreed with Ratiu et al. (2004) that the rod damaged only the left frontal lobe, not the right.

-Van Horn’s team also found that Gage likely lost 11% of his white matter and 4% of his grey matter—enough to affect thinking and behavior, but not to prevent functional recovery.
+Van Horn’s team also found that Gage likely lost 11% of his white matter and 4% of his grey matter.
+This was enough to affect thinking and behavior, but not to prevent functional recovery.

 Did Gage Have Alzheimer’s?